We cannot solve our problems with the same thinking we used when we created them.Albert Einstein

 Is Coaching the Same as Therapy?

 You might wonder if coaching is like therapy.
 Well it is similar, since it involves conversation and trust.
 The difference is that the coaching process does not involve delving into your past or diagnosing your psychological condition.
-Coaching, is focused on taking a deep look at who you are, tapping into your hidden potential and finding out what would make your life work better for you.
+Coaching, is focused on finding out who you are and tapping into your hidden potential.
+From there, we can determine what would make your life work better for you.
 Coaching focuses on moving you forward.

 As a Coach, I truly care about my clients and want to help them to lead happier more fulfilling lives at work and at home.
 This is accomplished through honest conversations.
 Simple, relaxed discussions that will help my clients to create the lives they want to live.

 If you have never received coaching from me.
 Fill out the form below for more information, or contact me via email to schedule a 60 minute free coaching session.